 Scan documents and images at the Library's two scanning stations on the second floor.
 Files can be emailed, sent to Google Drive, or saved to a flash drive.
 Scanning is free.

-Headphones can be checked out from the Circulation Desk (1st floor) and Reference Desk (2nd floor).
+Headphones can be borrowed from the Circulation Desk (1st floor) and Reference Desk (2nd floor).
 Headsets and Bose noise-cancelling headphones (2nd floor only) are also available.

-Phone and laptop chargers can be checked out to use within the Library from the Circulation Desk (1st floor) and Reference Desk (2nd floor).
+Phone and laptop chargers can be borrowed to use within the Library from the Circulation Desk (1st floor) and Reference Desk (2nd floor).

 Commitment to Equal Access and Equal Opportunity